In Praise of Japanese SLR Cameras

 Lessons far beyond the track

-Askwith is sympathetic to Zatopek, and I found that his enthusiasm for the man clouded his judgment at times.
+Askwith is sympathetic to Zatopek, and I found that his enthusiasm for the man sometimes clouds his judgment.
 If Askwith is to be faulted, it is for trying too hard.
-I came to accept Askwith’s case—that there is reason to doubt the worst accusations against Zatopek—and I found it unnecessary that he keep making it.
+I came to accept Askwith’s case—that there is reason to doubt the worst accusations against Zatopek—but I found it unnecessary that he keep making it.

 The “Czech Locomotive” was a complex figure, a great athlete, and a gentleman.
-Askwith’s book is an homage to Zatopek, and there is much to commend it—not least so the reader can decide for themselves how they view the man.
+Askwith’s book is an homage to Zatopek, and there is much to commend it, not least so the reader can decide for themselves how they view the man.
 I started the book and put it aside for a while.
 When I persevered, I was rewarded with a complete picture of an astonishing athlete.
-I’m glad I did.
+It’s a worthwhile read.

 By the way, the title of the book comes from the comment Zatopek made to his fellow competitors on the start line of the 1956 Olympic Marathon in Melbourne.
 By then, Zatopek was well past his best form.
 The day was brutally hot, and he made his remark just as the runners set off for what they all knew would be an extreme physical test.
 It was a noble gesture.
 Anyone who has set a challenging goal for themselves and worked hard to achieve it will relate to the sentiment.